Virginia Blue Bells

 When Am I Considered Vested?

 You’re considered vested after five years of full-time service with FCPS.
-That means that when it’s time to retire, you'll be eligible to receive a second pension from ERFC.
+That means that when it’s time to retire, you'll be eligible to receive a pension from ERFC—in addition to your VRS pension!

 Frequently Asked Questions